 module NAND_2_data_flow (output Y, input A, B); assign Y = ~(A & B); endmodule

-Behavioral modeling is the highest level of abstraction in the Verilog HDL.
+Behavioral modeling allows the designer to not care about the circuit diagram.
+It is the highest level of abstraction in the Verilog HDL.
 All that a designer needs is the algorithm or the behavior of the circuit.
-This level simulates the behavior of the circuits; the details are not specified.
+This level simulates the behavior of the circuits.
 That’s helpful because the designer does not have to deal with complicated circuitry or equations.
 Just a simple truth table would suffice.